krahets/hello-algo/docs-en/chapter_hashing/hash_map.md

 Fundamentally, the hash function is to map the entire input space of all keys to the output space of all array indices.
 However, the input space is often much larger than the output space.
 Therefore, **theoretically, there must be situations where "multiple inputs mapping to the same output"**.

 For the hash function in the above example, if the last two digits of the input `key` are the same, the output of the hash function will also be the same.
-For example, when querying for students with student numbers 12836 and 20336, we find:
+For example, when querying for students with student ID 12836 and 20336, we find:

 ```shell
 12836 % 100 = 36
 20336 % 100 = 36
 ```

-As shown in the figure below, both student numbers point to the same name, which is obviously incorrect.
+As shown in the figure below, both student ID point to the same name, which is obviously incorrect.
 This situation where multiple inputs mapping to the same output is known as "hash collision".

 ![Example of hash collision](hash_map.assets/hash_collision.png)